delfick/photons/CONTRIBUTING.rst

     > cd modules
     > tox

-The tests are written using http://noseofyeti.readthedocs.io which is a project that uses python codecs to create a basic RSpec style DSL for writing tests.

 Tests are grouped by their module inside the ``tests`` folder.
 Note that we name each folder as "<module>_tests" so that import statements for that module don't get clobbered by these test files.